Lifetime mortgages

 What are the criteria for a lifetime mortgage?

-Lenders will only let you take out a lifetime mortgage if you meet their eligibility criteria.
+Lenders will only offer a lifetime mortgage if you meet their eligibility criteria.
+This typically includes:

-• Own a property in good condition, that is also your main residence
+• Owning a property in good condition that is your main residence

-Some lenders also require your property to be worth a certain amount.
+Some lenders may also require your property to meet a minimum value, which is typically around £70,000.

-Before deciding, weigh up the pros and cons of a lifetime mortgage and make sure you're comfortable with the risks.
-Talking to a financial adviser will also help you to make the right decision.
+Before deciding, it’s important to understand the benefits and risks of a lifetime mortgage and ensure you’re comfortable with them.
+Seeking advice from a qualified financial adviser can help you make an informed decision.

 What risks are involved in lifetime mortgages?